Tag - neurodiversity

 Unpacking the Link Between Neurodiversity and Executive Functioning By Susan George

-What is Neurodiversity?
 Neurodiversity refers to variation in how people think, process information, and interact with the world around them.
 First coined in the late 1990s by sociologist Judy Singer, the term recognises that conditions like autism, ADHD, dyslexia, and more are simply natural differences in neurocognitive functioning.
-Neurodiversity encompasses the idea that differences in brain functioning are normal and should...
+Neurodiversity encompasses the idea that differences in brain functioning are normal and should not...

 Inclusive Community Through Neuroaffirmative Practices By Susan George